meloidae/minarai/README.md

 Elixir provides off-process storage options like ETS that do not necessitate copying of stored data when switching processes, but their read performance is not ideal for frequently read data like ROM
 (I do use ETS to implement mutable memory like RAM).

-I decided to use module attributes.
+I decided to use module attributes (for now).
-Module attributes are only mutable during compilation and their values are stored in the module's literal pool.
+Module attributes are only mutable during compilation and their values are stored in a module's literal pool.
+Values stored as module attributes are accessible from all processes without copying.

 ### Some implementation details
 Only hram is accessible by cpu during oam dma transfer & hram can't be the source of dma transfer